WohlSoft/Moondust-Devkit-Help/Customizing/EditorThemes.md

    * ...
   * ...

-Images can be included into sub-folders which make theme folder more orderer. theme.ini - is a theme config file which defining the images which will be replaced in the editor.
+Images can be included into sub-folders which make theme folder more ordered. theme.ini - is a theme configure file which defining the images which will be replaced in the editor.

-You can read full referance of theme.ini file here: https://wohlsoft.ru/pgewiki/Theme_pack_for_editor
+You can read full reference of theme.ini file here: https://wohlsoft.ru/pgewiki/Theme_pack_for_editor